-Established in 2011, Loyola Academy is a college preparatory program for boys entering sixth grade who demonstrate substantial academic promise as well as verified financial need.
-Students attend the three-year middle school program at no cost to their families (the average yearly income for a student's family is $22,500).
+Established in 2011, Loyola Academy is an on-campus, tuition-free college preparatory program for boys entering sixth grade who demonstrate substantial academic promise as well as verified financial need.
+The average yearly income for a student's family is $22,500.

 Loyola Academy represents the uniquely Jesuit concept of magis — or more.
 Brophy's leadership recognized that Brophy could do more to educate boys who, because of family circumstances, might never have the opportunity for a college preparatory education.
-With the support of the entire community, Brophy developed Loyola Academy, an all-encompassing program that shepherds these students through a rich and rigorous middle school program and prepares them for Brophy and, ultimately, for college.
+With the support of the entire community, Brophy developed Loyola Academy, an all-encompassing program that shepherds these students through a rigorous and supportive middle school experience, preparing them for Brophy and, ultimately, for college.
 Most graduates go on to become first-generation college students.
-As Loyola Academy Scholars, they embrace the self-discipline required by an 11-month school year with 10-hour days.

 In May 2022, the fifth class of scholars graduated from Brophy, having successfully made their way through the seven-year program.
 Also of note, the inaugural Loyola Academy Class of 2018 graduated from college this spring (2022).
 AMDG